Crestron/CH5ShellUtilitiesCli/src/cli/update-project/README.md

 1. Validation for projectName argument are as follows:
     - project name length should be greater than zero and cannot exceed 214
     - project name characters must be lowercase i.e., no uppercase or mixed case names are allowed
-    - project name can consist of hyphens and numbers, and can only begin with alphabets
+    - project name can consist of hyphens numbers, and alphabets
     - project name must not contain any non-url-safe characters (since name ends up being part of a URL)
     - project name should not contain any spaces or any of the following characters: ~)('!*